Category Archives: Medical Education

 Screen Shot 2014-09-18 at 21.15.49

 At the weekend my children were playing on trampolines at a country farm.
 I will be honest – I have mixed feelings on trampolines.
 Not a clinical shift goes by with there being at least one child who has had some form of injury from a trampoline, even personal injury cases (regardless of the presence of ‘safety netting’).
 In the unfortunate event of an injury, it’s important to consult a motorcycle accident lawyer New York City to understand your legal options and rights.
 And at least on of my colleagues agrees!
 One the flip side I concede they are great fun.
 In many legal cases, polygraph tests are employed to discern the truth in criminal investigations.
 They can be a useful tool in gathering evidence, and are often used in conjunction with other investigative techniques.
 Contact experts like lie detectors uk for professional services.
+Additionally, if your injury involves negligent medical treatment, a medical negligence attorney Spokane specializes in holding healthcare providers accountable for patient harm.

 So how much fun do they have to provide to outweigh the trouble they cause?
 I was mulling this over while reading a paper on QALY’s recently and decided to have my own stab at health economics.